Society of Teachers of the Alexander Technique (STAT)

 The website of the north-west regional training course for teachers.

 The school has been temporarily closed since October 2017.
-However, plans are being made to re-open the school soon, probably some time in 2019.
+However, I plan to re-open the school soon, probably some time in 2019.
 Please contact me with any questions and/or to register your interest in visiting the class or in training as a teacher.

 I am currently leading a weekly class that is an informal continuation of MATTS, open to qualified teachers, post-graduates, trainee teachers, potential trainee teachers and experienced students.

 An initiative of the Scientific Research Group of the Society of Teachers of the Alexander Technique, this website provides a platform where people with a scientific and/or scholarly interest in all aspects of the Alexander Technique can exchange information, ideas, experience and proposals.